oti-adjei/TodoApp/README.md

 # se_todo_app

-A flutter project which helps oine keep track of their activities they want be able to do.
+A flutter project which helps one keep track of their activities they want be able to do.

 ## Getting Started